ParthGoyal1508/3D-OpenGLGame/README.md

-# JetPack Funride using OpenGL
+# JetFighter Simulator using OpenGL

 This is a game similar to to emulate a jet fighter plane game.
 The standard game consists of the following:
   - Multiple views